API

 • Edit client settings — update the name, redirect URI, privacy policy, or allowed scopes.

-• Revoke a client — disable a client without deleting it.
+• Revoke a client — stop a client requesting new tokens without deleting it.
+Tokens it already holds keep working until they expire.

 Request Logs